OneDevGuy/mogwai-api/README.md

 Success: _Return JSON-encoded array of transactions for this address, optionally starting at a given height and limiting the number of blocks to scan_

+## createmirtransaction
+GET /createmirtransaction/:address/:amount/:txid/:offset

+Where: _offset is the index offset of the input transaction that funds this mirror transaction, address is the destination_

+Success: _Hex encoded raw transaction (unsigned)_

+Error: _Return error string "Invalid inputs"_

 ## listmirrtransactions
 GET /listmirrtransactions/:address